polfliet/katacoda-scenarios/nr-ohi/step1.md

 More detailed instructions can be found on [docs.newrelic.com](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure/linux-installation/install-infrastructure-linux-using-package-manager)

-* Get your New Relic license key
+* Get your New Relic license key.
 First, login to rpm.newrelic.com.
 Click on your name in the top-right corner and go to account settings.
 Here you can find your license key.